 - How much emphasis is there on the note?
 Is the viola playing staccato, pizzicato, legato?
 Is there an envelope filter on that synth or bass?

 More Notes, More Information

 But there's not really music in a single note.
 One way of creating music is to give that note a rhythm.
 We could create a one-note song with an interesting rhythmic structure.
 Hmm, I may try that out actually.
 Or better yet, we could add other notes and start creating melody and harmony!

 I like to think of a single note as zero-dimensional.
 A single point.
 It has nowhere to go and nothing to relate to.
 Adding another note to create an interval, or multiple other notes to create a chord brings us to the first dimension.
-The notes have specific distances (intervals) from one another in both notation and frequency value.
+The notes have specific distances (intervals) from one another in both notation and frequency values.

 Creating chord progressions or melody lines brings us to the second dimension, where the notes can change as well as the intervals and chords in time.

 This is best shown in the piano roll of a digital audio workstation.
 The Y-axis contains the first dimension mentioned above, whereas the Y+X axes represent the second dimension.

 In this example, we have a minor second interval (C relative to B) in the first half, and a major seventh (B relative to C) in the second half.
 These intervals are considered to be inversions of one another.
 More on that later!